CZ-NIC/knot-resolver/doc/index.rst

 #############

 Welcome to Knot Resolver's documentation!
-Knot Resolver is an opensource implementation of a caching validating DNS resolver.
+Knot Resolver is an open-source implementation of a caching validating DNS resolver.
 Modular architecture keeps the core tiny and efficient, and it also provides a state-machine like API for extensions.

 If you are a new user, please start with chapter for :ref:`getting started <gettingstarted>`.